A Farewell to Kings (song): Composition and recording

 The song was composed in the key of B minor.

 The guitar played in the beginning of "A Farewell to Kings" was recorded outside.
 Frontman Geddy Lee said that "the acoustic was recorded out there to get that really crisp sound and I remember Alex was walking around this mic that Terry had set up while he was playing.
 He was just like a troubadour – he was playing as he walked around and, naturally, every troubadour has his guy trailing behind him playing a Minimoog!"

 Lee also said that the song "was quite a different piece for us, because of the way the intro’s structured, and then it comes in with a bang and there’s this weird time signature going on.
 It’s a tough song to play."

-Robert Telleria in the book Merely Players of the song: The title is adapted from Ernest Hemingway's novel A Farewell to Arms.
+Robert Telleria in the book Merely Players tells of the song: The title is adapted from Ernest Hemingway's novel A Farewell to Arms.
 Longing for a new Renaissance era (which focused on our place in the cosmos), this revolution is more down to earth, the new world envisioned in "2112", a timeless realm.
 As in "2112", the wise are again resented, and the sacred "Halls of Truth" are the churches, courthouses, and schools.
 The hypocrites are the elite: teachers, lawyers, and clergy.

 Reception

 Ultimate Classic Rock ranked "A Farewell to Kings" number 4 on their list of "All 167 Rush Songs Ranked Worst to Best".

 AllMusic reviewer Greg Prato picked the "A Farewell to Kings" as one of the highlights on the album, and called the song's intro "a tasty classical guitar/synth passage, before erupting into a powerful rocker."

-Odyssey rated the song 5/5.
-They especially praised the song's acoustic intro, lyrics and Alex Lifeson's solo.
-They also ranked it the 24th best Rush song, and the second best on the album, only behind "Xanadu".